Rashid al-Din Hamadani

-Rashīd al-Dīn Ṭabīb (رشیدالدین طبیب; 1247–1318; also known as Rashīd al-Dīn Faḍlullāh Hamadānī, رشیدالدین فضلالله همدانی) was a statesman, historian and physician in Ilkhanate Iran.
-He was born in 1247 into a Persian Jewish family from Hamadan.
+Rashīd al-Dīn Ṭabīb (رشیدالدین طبیب; 1247–1318; also known as Rashīd al-Dīn Faḍlullāh Hamadānī, رشیدالدین فضلالله همدانی) was a statesman, historian, and physician in Ilkhanate Iran.

-Having converted to Islam by the age of 30 in 1277, Rashid al-Din became the powerful vizier of the Ilkhan, Ghazan.
-Later he was commissioned by Ghazan to write the Jāmiʿ al-Tawārīkh, now considered the most important single source for the history of the Ilkhanate period and the Mongol Empire.
+Having converted to Islam from Judaism by the age of 30 in 1277, Rashid al-Din became the powerful vizier of Ilkhan Ghazan.
+He was commissioned by Ghazan to write the Jāmiʿ al-Tawārīkh, now considered the most important single source for the history of the Ilkhanate period and the Mongol Empire.
 He retained his position as a vizier until 1316.

 After being charged with poisoning the Ilkhanid king Öljaitü, he was executed in 1318.

 Historian Morris Rossabi calls Rashid al-Din "arguably the most distinguished figure in Persia during Mongolian rule".
 He was a prolific author and established the Rab'-e Rashidi academic foundation in Tabriz.

 Biography

-Rashid al-Din was born into a Persian Jewish family in Hamadan, now in Hamadan Province.
+Rashid al-Din was born in 1247 into an Iranian Jewish family from Hamadan province.
 His grandfather had been a courtier to the founder of the Ilkhanate, Hulagu Khan, and Rashid al-Din's father was an apothecary at the court.
 He converted to Islam around the age of thirty.

 Rashid was trained as a physician and started service under Hulagu's son, Abaqa Khan.
 He rose to become the Grand Vizier of the Ilkhanid court at Soltaniyeh, near Qazvin.
 He served as vizier and physician under the Ilkhans Ghazan and Öljaitü before falling to court intrigues during the reign of Abu Sa'id Bahadur Khan, whose ministers had him killed at the age of seventy.
-His son, Ghiyas al-Din ibn Rashid al-Din, briefly served as vizier after him.
+His son, Ghiyath al-Din Muhammad, briefly served as vizier after him.

 Jāmiʿ al-Tawārīkh

-The Jāmiʿ al-Tawārīkh ("Compendium of Chronicles") was commissioned by Ghazan and initially was a history of the Mongols and their dynasty, but gradually expanded to include the entire history since the time of Adam to Rashid al-Din's time.
+The Jāmiʿ al-Tawārīkh "Compendium of Chronicles" was commissioned by Ghazan and initially was a history of the Mongols and their dynasty, but gradually expanded to include the entire history since Adam to Rashid al-Din's time.

 Rashid was assisted by Bolad, a Mongol nobleman who was the emissary of the Great Khan to the Ilkhanid court.
 Bolad provided him with much background about the Mongols.

 The Compendium was completed between 1307 and 1316, during the reign of Öljaitü.

 Calligraphy workshop: Rab' i-Rashidi

 The work was executed at the elaborate scriptorium Rab'-e Rashidi at Qazvin, where a large team of calligraphers and illustrators were employed to produce lavishly illustrated books.
 These books could also be copied, while preserving accuracy, using a printing process imported from China.

 The work was at the time of completion, c.
 1307, of monumental size.
 Several sections have not survived or been discovered.
-Portions of the Jāmiʿ al-Tawārīkh survive in lavishly illustrated manuscripts, believed to have been produced during his lifetime and perhaps under his direct supervision at the Rab'-e Rashidi workshop.
+Portions of the Jāmiʿ al-Tawārīkh survive in lavishly illustrated manuscripts, believed to have been produced during Rashid's lifetime and perhaps under his direct supervision at the Rab'-e Rashidi workshop.